-Richmond may never have torched any “witches” or seen its population disintegrate into thin air, but the city does have a fascinating history of its own.
+Richmond has a fascinating history of its own.
 Founded in 1737, it is one of America’s most tenured cities and played critical roles in both the Revolutionary and Civil Wars.
 But you’re not here for a history lesson, we know.
 You want to hear about Richmond in the here and now.
 So here are a few facts of life you should know about the city in the 21st century:

-A History Aficionado’s Heaven: The banking and legal fields are the biggest breadwinners in the city, but tourism comes in a close third.
-Outsiders continue to flock to the city to visit Richmond National Battlefield Park, Hollywood Cemetery, and the Confederate White House, among other historic locations.
+A History Aficionado’s Heaven: Outsiders continue to flock to the city to visit Richmond National Battlefield Park and Hollywood Cemetery, among other historic locations.
 Be prepared: Richmond is a hotbed for Civil War reenactments, so if you’re sitting on your favorite barstool in Shockoe Botton one night and you see a blood-stained Johnny Reb stumbling by, you’re not hallucinating or seeing a ghost.
 It’s just a “regular” guy who’s pretending to be wounded in action or dying of dysentery in 1864.

 Navigating the City: The most convenient way to maneuver throughout the city is (big surprise alert!) via your own vehicle.
 Traffic is rarely backed up in Richmond and parking spaces are easy enough to find, so if you have your own gas-guzzler, you’re in good shape.
 If not, you can always take the GRTC city buses that service the area, but be sure to have either exact change or a nifty little GRTC Go Card (available everywhere anything at all is sold…).

 Day… Richmond residents who like to have their fun under the sun won’t be disappointed.
-Popular daytime recreational haunts include Belle Isle on the James River (a popular youth hangout that features a mountain bike trail), Monument Avenue (a Confederate statue-lined historic street), and Maymont Park (one of the country’s most aesthetic urban parks).
-Numerous other parks and museums (including the Black History Museum and the Edgar Allen Poe Museum) are spread throughout the city as well.
+Popular daytime recreational haunts include Belle Isle on the James River, Monument Avenue, and Maymont Park (one of the country’s most aesthetic urban parks).
+Numerous other parks and museums (including the Edgar Allen Poe Museum) are spread throughout the city as well.

 And Night: If a musical genre exists, there’s a live band in Richmond playing it right now.
 Throughout Shockoe Bottom, the downtown area, and the Fan District, music junkies will find an endless stream of live music venues with bands exploring every genre from punk, funk, and indie to bluegrass, hip hop, and – sorry to say it – disco.
 Never fear, techno-tronic enthusiasts: The Shockoe Bottom ‘hood also serves up its fair share of pulse-pounding club music, so don’t forget to pack your glittery shirts and glow sticks.